 Would I recommend Dog Food Advisor?

 The simple answer is YES.
-Even though you can find a lot of good advice and dog food evaluations by educating yourself, and reading some of the best dog books – it’s still worth checking Dog Food Advisor website out.
+Even though you can find a lot of good advice and dog food evaluations by educating yourself, and reading some of the best dog books – it's still worth checking Dog Food Advisor website out.
+Our pet food expert Sarah even used DFA's ratings and included them in her recent best puppy food rankings.
 However…

 The truth is – we can't afford to be lazy, because if we are, we'll fall into the trap of trusting others on anything and everything.
 And you never know when a person on the other side of the Internet, whose face you can't even see, might have some sort of agenda for you to buy poor quality dog food.
 Like I say in every one of my articles: do your own research too, people!